MasterScrat/rl-insights/docs/a3c.md

 Note that it would be possible to combine a replay buffer - either central or separate per worker - with parallel agents.
 Going in this direction leads us to architectures such as Gorila or Ape-X.

-For on-policy methods, there is no downside to using parallel agents, as they can't learn from previous experiences!
-(Following this publication other methods came up to address this limitation such as [ACER](acer.md), [IMPALA](impala.md) and others.)
+For on-policy methods, there is no downside to using parallel agents, as these methods can't learn from previous experiences!
+(Following this publication other algorithms came up to address this limitation such as [ACER](acer.md), [IMPALA](impala.md) and others.)

 Implementation details
 ---

-A stated goal of this framework is to leverage multi-cores CPUs without relying on GPUs:
+One of the goals of this framework is to take advantage of multi-cores CPUs without relying on GPUs:

 > Our parallel reinforcement learning paradigm also offers practical benefits.
 Whereas previous approaches to deep reinforcement learning rely heavily on specialized hardware such as GPUs or massively distributed architectures, our experiments run on a single machine with a standard multi-core CPU.

-Since the gradients are calculated on a CPU, there's no need to batch large amount of data to optimize performance.
-As a result, the updates are performed asynchronously: each agent performs a number of training steps then performs an asynchronous updates with the global parameters.
+Since the gradients are calculated on the CPU, there's no need to batch large amount of data to optimize performance, as would be the case with a GPU.
+As a result, the updates are performed asynchronously: each agent performs a number of training steps, then updates the global parameters without having to care about the status of the other agents.

 Here's the algorithm as pseudocode: [^original]

 ![a3c algo](img/a3c_algo.png)

-Performing all the computation on the CPU of a single machine means that there is no communication overhead, and that updates can be done Hogwild-style without any locking.

 Evaluation
 ---

-The paper first provides a comparison of multiple RL methods used within this framework: SARSA, deep Q-learning, n-step deep Q-learning, and advantage actor-critic.
+The training framework proposed in this paper could be used with any RL methods.
+In order to find which method works best, they try it out with SARSA, deep Q-learning, n-step deep Q-learning, and advantage actor-critic.

-The evaluation is performed on four different platforms:
+This evaluation is performed on four different platforms:

 - The traditional [Atari](atari.md) learning environment, using 5 games
 - The [Torcs](http://torcs.sourceforge.net/) driving simulator, using 4 game modes
 - The [Mujoco](mujoco.md) domain, using 14 tasks
-- A custom "labyrinth" environment (subsequently released as [DeepMind Lab](dm-lab.md))
+- A custom "labyrinth" environment (released afterward as [DeepMind Lab](dm-lab.md))

-Parallel methods learn faster in almost all cases.
-The results are most impressive when combining the parallel framework with advantage actor-critic.
+Using the parallel framework almost always increases training speed.
+The results are especially impressive when combining it with the advantage actor-critic method.
 See for example the last line of these benchmarks on 3 Atari games: [^original]

 ![atari evaluation](img/a3c_evaluation.png)

-The resulting method is **A3C**, the "Asynchronous Advantage Actor Critic" - this paper's claim to fame!
+This method is called **A3C**, for "Asynchronous Advantage Actor Critic" - this paper's claim to fame!

-The paper then provide in-depth evaluation of A3C on the Atari domain, using the complete test suite of 57 games.
-Looking at mean performances, A3C reaches state of the art status, training twice faster than its competition: [^original]
+The paper then provide an evaluation of A3C on 57 Atari games compared to the other top RL methods of the time.
+Looking at mean performances, A3C beats the state of the art while training twice faster than its competition: [^original]

 ![atari evaluation](img/a3c_final_results.png)

 It should be noted that the question of [evaluation of RL agents](how-to-benchmark.md), and more specifically evaluation when using Atari games, has been hotly debated since this paper came out.
-The use of the mean performance is no longer regarded as reliable as some games can easily skew the final ranking.
+The use of mean performance for example is no longer regarded as reliable as some games can easily skew the final ranking.

 Extra improvements
 ---

-Beyond its parallel nature, A3C includes a number of improvements compared to vanilla [advantage actor critic](actor-critic.md):
+Beyond its parallel nature, A3C includes a number of other improvements compared to vanilla [advantage actor critic](actor-critic.md):

 - The layers are shared between the actor and the critic
 - Both actor and critic use n-step learning